thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 .. math:: XCORR(x,y) = \sum_{i=\lfloor x \rfloor + 1 - m}^{\lfloor x \rfloor + m} \sum_{j=\lfloor y \rfloor + 1 - m}^{\lfloor y \rfloor + m} XCORR_{i,j} K(x-i) K(y-j) \;\;\;\;\; (Eq.\; 2)

-In this article, two simple optimization methods were examined, a regular-step gradient descent and Nelder-Mead simplex (amoeba) optimization.
+In this article, two simple optimization methods were examined: a regular-step gradient descent and Nelder-Mead simplex (amoeba) optimization.
 In the regular-step gradient descent method, parameters are advanced along the direction of the negative of the gradient, which is calculated with the finite